saleor/saleor.io-learn/cli/checkout-integration.md

 Got to your storefront and try to go through the process of adding a product to cart.
 After clicking the Checkout button you'll be redirected to the checkout SPA view, where you can fill in the form and select the shipping methods.

-## Step 3.
-The default dummy payment gateway.
+### The default dummy payment gateway.

-Saleor Storefront ships with a pre-built simple test payment gateway that will always return a successful payment.
+React Storefront ships with a pre-built simple test payment gateway that will always return a successful payment.
 Just type in any card number and other random payment details and click pay.

 ![dummy payment](/images/dummy-payment.png)

-However, having set the `NEXT_PUBLIC_CHECKOUT_URL` environmental variable in the storefront you are able to integrate it with a third-party payment gateway with the use of the Checkout App.
+However, having set the `NEXT_PUBLIC_CHECKOUT_URL` environmental variable in the React Storefront you are able to integrate it with a third-party payment gateway with the use of the Checkout App.

 ## Step 4.
 Configuring a custom payment gateway.